Novecento99/AlbinoAir/README.md

 - SCL (the other pin to perform the I2C connection)

-If you do not want to risk the PCB, you can also opt to cut the cables running from the PCB to the sensor and connecting the jumpers to them, while also resoldering them.
+If you do not want to risk the PCB, you can also opt to cut the cables running from the PCB to the sensor and soldering jumpers to them "hijacking" from the cables itself.

 ### step 2: connect your microcontroller